saranoor/Data_challenge_Simon_n_Schuster/README.md

 # Description

-I had a real dataset of a compnay that contains information about the sales and revenues of their products.
+I had a real dataset of a company that contains information about the sales and revenues of their products.
 I have carried out data cleaning, exploratory data analysis, visualization of univariate time series of companies sales and have predicted product's sales revenue using TIme series ARMA model with 75% accuracy.

 # Packages
 I have used the following libraries